Prior Learning Assessment and Recognition (PLAR) Policy

 - Limitations on the Use of PLAR and Recorded PLAR Credit

-- to earn a course grade when a student has audited a course; or
+- To earn a course grade when a student has audited a course.

 - Quality Assurance

-PLAR is quality assured through on-going professional development and continuous review of policies, practices and procedures.
+The quality of the PLAR process is assured through on-going professional development and continuous review of policies, practices and procedures.

 - Policy Supports